 Pick the Times When Your Campaigns Will Publish

-While Missinglettr doesn’t currently have the ability to determine your “best” publishing times, like you’ll find with programs like Buffer or Tailwind, they do allow you to set the specific times you’d like your campaigns to publish to any social media accounts.
+Missinglettr doesn’t currently have the ability to determine your “best” publishing times, like you’ll find with programs like Buffer or Tailwind, but they do allow you to set the specific times you’d like your campaigns to publish to any social media accounts.
 Thus, if you know your best posting times based on any of the other programs you’re using, go ahead and use those times here, too.
 Or, do a little bit of trial and error to see what works best for your audience.

 While they don’t have the best analytics (yet), Missinglettr does let you know how many clicks your automated social media campaigns are generating.
 I hope that they will soon break this down even more, and I’m sure they will.
 (I know I’ve said “I’m sure they will” a couple of times now, and the reason I feel certain of some improvements is because literally every time I log into the site, something else has changed.
 This is a new company, but they’re really doing a great job of listening to their customers to make this one of the best tools possible for automatic social media posting.)